polyfillpolyfill/polyfill-service/README.md

 1. Add this repo as a dependency in your package.json e.g. `npm install polyfill-service --save`
-2. Rebuild your project using `npm install`
+2. Rebuild your project using `cd node_modules/polyfill-service && npm install`
 3. Use the API from your code

 #### `getPolyfillString(options)` (method)